kineticsystem/vscode_ros2/README.md

 **Error Lens:** better display errors in the Python code.

+**Microsoft Black Formatter:** An automatic Python code formatted.

+**Microsoft Pylint**:  Support for the Pylint linter.

 **Microsoft Pylance**: This is a powerful tool that enhances the Python development experience in Visual Studio Code by providing tools for code analysis, error checking, code navigation, and code completion.

-**Microsoft Black Formatter:** An automatic Python code formatted.

 **UMLet:** Draw UML diagram inside VSCode.